 Graduate students begin the thesis process by writing a thesis proposal that describes the central elements of the thesis work.
 Those elements vary depending on the type of thesis (research, artistic, or project) that the student plans to write.
 Students begin drafting the thesis proposal in the course Thesis Proposal Seminar.
-The three proposal formats are described in detail below.

 The proposal for a research thesis consists of five sections: